 For interior designers, a well-designed website shows off your design skills as much as the portfolio images you display on it.
 It showcases important information about the interior design projects and work you’ve participated in.
 Creating a beautiful, carefully curated online space to showcase your work is another way of demonstrating to clients that you know how to make a room look compelling and understand best interior design practice.

-We rounded up online portfolios from 12 incredible interior designers that highlight their unique talents for creating eye-catching interiors.
+We rounded up online portfolios from over 10 incredible interior designers that highlight their unique talents for creating eye-catching interiors.
 Their portfolios are packed with stunning photos that showcase their talent in interior design.
 These design talents have worked as editors at internationally renowned magazines like Architectural Digest, Vogue, House & Home, as well as with brands like COS, Ikea, and Paul Mitchell.
 Many of these designers have a diverse career portfolio which includes a variety of styling and design work.
 Some designers may also do graphic design, or like Emma Kay, do creative direction and styling for commercial shoots, while others like Mouchtaris & Co create bespoke furniture.

 Whatever their individual aesthetic might be, these interior designers use their online portfolio to highlight their best work, providing visitors with some design inspiration in the process.